-The Bendix-Davis systems saw action for the first time in 1940, after being fitted into Chevrolet armored vehicles built for the British Army.
-By the end of the war, over 10,000 vehicles equipped with power steering were roaming the battlefields.
+The Bendix-Davis systems first saw action on the battlefield in 1940, after being fitted into Chevrolet armored vehicles built for the British Army.
+By the end of the war, over 10,000 such machines were roaming the battlefields.

 Chrysler began developing its own power steering after the war, but not from scratch.
 The company based its designs on Davis' expired patents, and the first home-brewed device was featured on the Imperial.
 The tech would come to be known as Hydraguide.

 Since the Davis era, a number of other types of power steering systems have been developed.
 Depending on what is used to power the steering wheel, the systems can be hydraulic, as Davis' was, electro-hydraulic, electric, and so on.
 Some manufacturers, like Citroen and AM General, patented their own technologies (DIRAVI and Servotronic, respectively).
 And we've all gotten so used to the tech that today non-power-assisted vehicles are almost nonexistent.

 For a very long time, power steering was the only major change made to the wheel since its invention.
 Then came the airbag in the 1970s, when GM started offering the option as a built-in feature, at first in government-purchased automobiles.
 Then, nothing notable happened for decades, until the jumps in apparently unrelated fields led to the birth of the steering wheel as a control center.